codeforkansascity/TrashTrackerSMSApp/readme.md

 ## Installation

 To import our Twilio Studio flow, go to your Twilio studio and create a new flow.
 Select **Import from JSON** from the list of templates.
 In the next window, you can paste the Flow JSON from [flow.json](./public/assets/flow.json).
+Then, edit the urls in http_request_english and http_request_spanish widgets to be the url that you'd like your http requests to be sent to.

 <!-- Next, click on the Trigger Widget on the top and copy your webhook url from the Inspector Panel on the right hand.
 It should look like this: